Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

 \

-We distinguish two steps in algorithmic resolution: \begin{itemize} \item {\bf Step A: Reduction to the momonial case. } In this step a sequence of permissible transformations is defined to {\em simplify } the structure of the basic object. \item {\bf Step B: Treatment of the monomial case.} This step involves the resolution of a basic object that is supposed to be within the monomial case. \end{itemize}
+We distinguish two steps in algorithmic resolution: \begin{itemize} \item {\bf Step A. Reduction to the mononial case. } In this step a sequence of permissible transformations is defined to {\em simplify } the structure of the basic object. \item {\bf Step B. Treatment of the monomial case.} This step involves the resolution of a basic object that is assumed to be within the monomial case. \end{itemize}

 \